dotnet/arcade/Documentation/AzureDevOps/internal-mirror.md

-# dev.azure.com/dnceng Internal Mirrors
+# Mirroring GitHub to dev.azure.com/dnceng and dev.azure.com/devdiv

-Public code should be mirrored to dev.azure.com/dnceng/internal or (see [Azure DevOps Guidance](https://github.com/dotnet/arcade/blob/master/Documentation/AzureDevOps/AzureDevOpsGuidance.md)).
-These are the steps for setting up your GitHub repo to mirror into dev.azure.com/dnceng/internal.
+Public code should be mirrored to dev.azure.com/dnceng/internal or dev.azure.com/dnceng/devdiv, depending on where your pipelines live. (see [Azure DevOps Guidance](https://github.com/dotnet/arcade/blob/master/Documentation/AzureDevOps/AzureDevOpsGuidance.md)).
+These are the steps for setting up your GitHub repo for mirroring.

-1. Make sure you have created a repo in the dev.azure.com/dnceng/internal project that is in the format "{org}-{repo}" (replace  any `/` with `-` in the GitHub repo name).
+1. Make sure you have a repo in the dev.azure.com/dnceng/internal project with a name in the format "{org}-{repo}" (replace  any `/` with `-` in the GitHub repo name).
+Please follow up with dnceng if a repository does not exist.
+For DevDiv repos, the pattern is {org}-{repo}-Trusted.
     - Example: github.com/dotnet/arcade => dotnet-arcade
-2. Create a PR to the `dotnet-mirroring` internal repo which adds data for repo and branches that you want mirrored to the [subscriptions json](https://dev.azure.com/dnceng/internal/_git/dotnet-mirroring?path=/dnceng-subscriptions.jsonc) file.
-Specifically, add a URI for your GitHub repository to the `repos` object.
+2. Create a PR to the `dotnet-mirroring` internal repo which adds data for repo and branches that you want mirrored, to the [dnceng subscriptions json](https://dev.azure.com/dnceng/internal/_git/dotnet-mirroring?path=/dnceng-subscriptions.jsonc) or [devdiv subscriptions json](https://dev.azure.com/dnceng/internal/_git/dotnet-mirroring?path=/devdiv-subscriptions.jsonc) files.
+Specifically, add a URI for your GitHub repository to the `repos` object, then types of mirroring and regex branch patterns.
 Please alphabetize.

 Example:
 ```json